vprado-dev/vprado-dev/README.md

 ## Public information

 My name is Vinicius Prado.
 I currently live in Bauru Brazil working as javascript back-end developer at Matchbox Brasil.

+On my free time, I like to watch some tech content on YouTube, watch livestreams on Twitch or play some video games.
 ## Detailed information

 * **Name**: Vinicius Prado Cavagna